-(16) (14) Default
+(16)Default

-- (a) Vendors who fail to make delivery or perform in accordance with the conditions, specifications, drawings or terms and conditions of a purchase order or contract shall be notified in writing, stating the nature of their failure to perform and provide a time certain for correcting the failure.
+(a) Vendors who fail to make delivery or perform in accordance with the conditions, specifications, drawings or terms and conditions of a purchase order or contract shall be notified in writing, stating the nature of their failure to perform and provide a time certain for correcting the failure.
 Reasonable time for correcting the failure should not be generally less than ten (10) calendar days after receipt of such notice by the vendor, except in case of a documented emergency.
-The notification shall also provide that should the vendor fail to perform within the time provided, that: It will be in default; it will be removed from the University's vendor and competitive solicitation lists; and the University will re-procure the commodity or service from another source, which will obligate the vendor to pay all reprocurement costs and costs for cover. - (b) Unless the vendor corrects its failure to perform within the time provided, or unless the University determines based on its own investigation that the vendor's failure is legally excusable, the vendor shall be found in default and issued a second notice stating the reasons the vendor is considered in default and stating that the University has reprocured the commodity or service and the amount of the procurement and the cover cost.
-The University shall also advise the defaulting vendor that the firm has been removed from the vendor and competitive procurement lists pursuant to this rule and will not be eligible to submit a competitive solicitation or be awarded for award of a contract until such time as the University is reimbursed for all re-procurement costs and for costs of cover.
+The notification shall also provide that should the vendor fail to perform within the time provided, that: It will be in default; it will be removed from the University's vendor and competitive solicitation lists; and the University will re-procure the commodity or service from another source, which will obligate the vendor to pay all reprocurement costs and costs for cover.

+(b) Unless the vendor corrects its failure to perform within the time provided, or unless the University determines based on its own investigation that the vendor's failure is legally excusable, the vendor shall be found in default and issued a second notice stating the reasons the vendor is considered in default and stating that the University has reprocured the commodity or service and the amount of the procurement and the cover cost.
+The University shall also advise the defaulting vendor that the firm has been removed from the vendor and competitive procurement lists pursuant to this rule and will not be eligible to submit a competitive solicitation or be awarded a contract until such time as the University is reimbursed for all re-procurement costs and for costs of cover.
 The defaulting vendor also shall be advised of the right to petition the University President for an administrative hearing on the intended decision to remove the vendor from the University's vendor and competitive procurement lists pursuant to 120.57 Florida Statutes or applicable Board of Governors Regulations, and shall be given time within which to submit the petition.

-- The purchasing director shall determine the method for re-procurement Reprocurement of commodities or contractual services as the best interests of the University require. may be accomplished by first attempting to contract with the second responsive responder on a competitive solicitation, if available.
-If the University is not able to contract with the second responsive responder, it may attempt to contract with any other vendor willing to perform at acceptable pricing under the terms and conditions of the competitive solicitation. - (d) The University may issue a second competitive solicitation or purchase on the open market if a substantially similar procurement is not accomplished under c 🕞, above.
+(c) The purchasing director shall determine the method for re-procurement of commodities or contractual services as the best interests of the University require.

+(d) The University may issue a second competitive solicitation or purchase on the open market if a substantially similar procurement is not accomplished under (c) above.
 Until such time as the vendor reimburses the University for all re-procurement and cover costs, the defaulting vendor shall not be reinstated on the University's competitive solicitation list and shall not be eligible for any type of purchase order or contract by the University.
 All correspondence to vendors respecting failure to perform shall be sent by certified mail, return receipt requested or documented courier delivery service.
 The foregoing provisions do not limit or exclude the University's remedies at law.

-(17) (15) Protested Solicitations and Awards.
+(17) Protested Solicitations and Awards.